ElkeJohannes/Gush/README.md

     - Changed the effect to only be active on larger then mobile screens, as the issue is touch vs. mouse.
 5. When playing on mobile, the playing sound can be delayed causing it to only start playing when the round has already begun.
     - Preloaded the playing audio element in the html, and call it using js.
 This ensures the data is present when needed instead of lazy loading.
+6. When playing on mobile, the tutorial text is not entirely visible..
+    - This is due to the position: absolute.
+Fixed by setting the max width to 95vw.
 ---

 ## Deployment